-The College appreciates actions by AHIP's members to reduce physician burden during this challenging time.
-Some insurers have modified existing credentialing processes and are offering provisional credentialing.
+The College appreciates actions by BCBSA's member plans to reduce physician burden during this challenging time by modifying existing credentialing processes and offering provisional credentialing.
 As you may know, CMS has also taken emergency actions to address COVID-19 by modifying certain enrollment requirements.
 ACP supports these actions and welcomes additional action by insurers to ease the credentialing process during this national emergency.
-For example, AHIP members should consider:
+At the same time, we urge BCBSA and its member plans to consider additional options that will align with recent actions taken by CMS to ease enrollment and allow physicians to focus on direct patient care.
+For example, BCBSA should consider: